-- B.1 The Episcopal Identity of the school is expressed within its mission and governance structure, school organization, and operations. - B.2 Episcopal Identity is evident in the spiritual, intellectual, and socio-emotional development of all students. - B.3 The program reflects the Episcopal commitment to being a caring, inviting and welcoming community, which supports varied religious, cultural, and economic backgrounds, and family structures in the school community. - B.4 The school provides opportunities for student participation in meaningful programs of service to others with respect for the dignity of every human being. - B.5 The school interacts with the community in which it resides, including the parish (if applicable) and the diocese in which it is located. - B.6 The school, in both its programs and operations, reflects the Episcopal commitment to a care for God's creation and supports efforts that reflect environmental sustainability. - B.7 The school complies with all diocesan canons regarding schools as well as "Safe Church, Safe Communities" training.
+- B.1 The Episcopal Identity of the school is expressed within its mission and governance structure, school organization, and operations. - B.2 Episcopal Identity is evident in the spiritual, intellectual, and socio-emotional development of all students. - B.3 The school offers regularly scheduled and developmentally appropriate worship which draws upon the liturgical resources and traditions of Episcopal worship.
+Chapel services are an integral part of school life and reflect the faith of the Episcopal Church, while fostering spiritual growth in all children, regardless of their religious background. - B.4 The program reflects the Episcopal commitment to being a caring, inviting and welcoming community, which supports varied religious, cultural, and economic backgrounds, and family structures in the school community. - B.5 The school provides opportunities for student participation in meaningful programs of service to others with respect for the dignity of every human being. - B.6 The school interacts with the community in which it resides, including the parish (if applicable) and the diocese in which it is located. - B.7 The school, in both its programs and operations, reflects the Episcopal commitment to a care for God's creation and supports efforts that reflect environmental sustainability. - B.8 The school complies with all diocesan canons regarding schools as well as "Safe Church, Safe Communities" training.